slhck/slhck.github.io/_posts/2025-10-09-elasticsearch-update-by-query.md

 The update script is a [Painless script](https://www.elastic.co/docs/explore-analyze/scripting/modules-scripting-painless).

 This runs entirely within Elasticsearch and updates only the field that changed.
-It processes updates in batches automatically, and returns immediately with a task ID (when using `wait_for_completion=false`):
+It processes updates in batches automatically, and returns immediately with a task ID (when using `wait_for_completion=false`).
+Per Elastic's documentation:

+> If the request contains wait_for_completion=false, Elasticsearch performs some preflight checks, launches the request, and returns a task you can use to cancel or get the status of the task.
+Elasticsearch creates a record of this task as a document at .tasks/task/${taskId}.

+You get a response like this:

 ```json
 {